ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-04-24-low-resource-dep-parse.md

     It's based on the Language Identification (LangID) tool of Lui and Baldwin ([2012](#lui2017langid)), combined with some of the features in the World Atlas of Language Structures (WALS) ([Dryer and Haspelmath, 2013](#dryer2013wals)).

+[^6]:

+    Not to mention that these data sources should have commercially-friendly
+    licenses: you'd want to avoid texts with copyright, etc.